Diagnosing Colorectal Cancer

 Colonoscopy or Flexible Sigmoidoscopy

-Colonoscopy or flexible sigmoidoscopy, as well as other screening tests, may be performed to check for colon polyps and cancer in people age 50 and older and African Americans age 45 and older who are at average risk and have no symptoms.
+Colonoscopy or flexible sigmoidoscopy, as well as other screening tests, may be performed to check for colon polyps and cancer in people age 45 and older who are at average risk and have no symptoms.

 Colonoscopy is also used to screen people who have certain risk factors that mean they are at increased risk for the disease.
 In these people, screening should start at a younger age.
 Screening is done before symptoms occur, because polyps and early colon cancers often cause no symptoms.